 I tend to prefer companies that take care of the basics over bells and whistles.
 Though GoDaddy still does a decent job on the technical front if they are more of a fit for you and your site.
 However, if extras determined whether you should go with Namecheap or GoDaddy – then Namecheap would still win.

-Upsells – those times when you are offered a complimentary product to whatever you are purchasing.
+Upsells are when you are offered a complimentary product to whatever you are purchasing.
 It can be annoying, but it can also be really helpful.
 Since domain name registration is a commodity, it is really quite obvious.

-Unless it’s 1997 and you bought something like pizza.com or walmart.com – you aren’t going to make money just buying domain names (though, GoDaddy does run one of the larger domain auction platforms).
-You’ve got to have a website to go along with it, so on and so forth.
+Unless it’s 1997 and you bought something like pizza.com or walmart.com – you aren’t going to make money just buying domain names (though GoDaddy does run one of the larger domain auction platforms).
+You’ve got to have a website to go along with it, and so on and so forth.